hermangroup/docs/mining/index.rst

 Where:

 - minerd = the executable miner daemon file you choose to use
-- a = algorithm, which is X11 for Dash
+- a = algorithm, which is X11 for Historia
 - o = URL of your mining pool, including the protocol and port
-- u = username, usually the Dash receiving address of your wallet or worker
+- u = username, usually the Historia receiving address of your wallet or worker
 - p = password, can often be set to x
 - t = number of threads used
 - pause = keeps the window open in the case of errors